udexon/Homoiconism/Q27_HOTRECIPE.md

 - Can HOTRECIPE be implemented in non-homoiconic high level programming languages, such as C++ or Java?

+Phos stack machine shell (Smashlet) fundamentally change the concept of "writing a program in programming language X", as theoretically, the Inverse Shunting Yard Algorithm, the inverse of Dijkstra's now legendary Shunting Yard Algorithm (DSYA), can be implemented in any known programming language.

+- How can we prove that "the Inverse Shunting Yard Algorithm can be implemented in any known programming language"?

+- How can we prove that "Phos stack machine shell could become a universal interface to all known programming languages"?

 3. Reference to similar work:

 Practical program repair via bytecode mutation